mohammadtawfik/aerolearn_ai/code_summary.md

 **Description:**

-AeroLearn AI — Standardized UI Form Controls module
+AeroLearn AI — Standardized UI Form Controls module (Migrated to PyQt6)

 This module provides reusable, themed UI form controls for the desktop UI.
-Designed to be used with a UI toolkit such as PyQt5/PySide2 (Qt), though logic is separated for backend/UI framework independence and testability.
+Designed to be used with a UI toolkit such as PyQt6 (Qt), though logic is separated for backend/UI framework independence and testability.

 Includes: